thinkSRS/srsgui/docs/installation.rst

     :align: center
     :figclass: align-center

-If you see the application is open and running, the installation is successful!
+If you see the application is open and running, the installation was successful!

 .. note::
-    Instead of seeing the application running, you may get errors, probably ImportError.
+    Instead of seeing the application running, you may get errors (most likely, an `ImportError`).
-    Carefully look through the exception traceback to find out which package causes the error.
+    Carefully look through the exception traceback to find out which package caused the error.
-    When the latest python is installed, some packages may not be installed properly.
-If the problem is not from ``srsgui`` directly, web search of the problem usually leads to a fix.
+    When the latest version of python is installed, some packages may not be installed properly.
+    If the problem is not from ``srsgui`` directly, a web search of the problem usually leads to a fix.